Researching the biology, ecology and behavior of whales, dolphins and porpoises.

 Indicators of ecosystem health

-The Cetacean Conservation Research Program will study the biology, ecology and behavior of cetaceans through various projects helping us address and answer questions that illuminate both their susceptibility and their resilience to anthropogenic threats, and that contribute to the development and assessment of mitigation efforts.
+The Cetacean Conservation Research Program studies the biology, ecology, and behavior of cetaceans through various projects helping us address and answer questions that illuminate both their susceptibility and their resilience to anthropogenic threats, and that contribute to the development and assessment of mitigation efforts.

 At the top of the food chain, cetaceans are often keystone species, making them a good indicator of ecosystem health.
 Long term studies of cetaceans offer the unique opportunity to track individuals over time, which enables us to gain a deeper understanding of population health, social systems, and life history traits.